Available with the ArcGIS Indoors Pro or ArcGIS Indoors Maps extension.

 When defining categories, use simple expressions to define which features from the source layer to include.
 While Indoors supports complex queries, the app performs best with simple ones, such as USE_TYPE = 'ENTRYWAY'.
 You should use the same fields to define the categories in a category group.
 For example, if defining categories for the Places + Things category group, all the categories in that group would refer to the same field, such as USE_TYPE in their expression.

 The order in which the category groups or categories appear in the Explore panel of Indoors apps is dictated by the display sequence set in the Explore and Categories views of the Configure Indoors Categories pane in ArcGIS Pro.

 The Explore view in the Configure Indoors Categories pane is useful when validating your category and group configurations.
-The display and order of categories and groups in this view are reflected in Viewer and Indoors mobile apps when you share your Indoors maps.
+The display and order of categories and groups in this view are reflected in Viewer and Indoors mobile apps when you share Indoors maps.

 The listing order for places contained in a category in the Explore panel of Viewer and Indoors mobile apps varies across platforms.
 This listing sequence in the Indoors apps is not defined in the category configuration and is managed at the app level.

-The Indoors mobile apps can determine the geographic location of the user's device through an indoor positioning system (IPS), which provides the ability to track the current device position and calculate the distance between the device and points or areas of interest to enable routing.
-In the mobile apps, these places are listed from nearest to the farthest from the device location when IPS is available.
+The Indoors mobile apps can determine the geographic location of the user's device through an indoor positioning system (IPS), which provides the ability to track the current device position and calculate the distance between the device and places of interest to enable routing.
+In the mobile apps, these places are listed from nearest to farthest from the device location when IPS is available.
 When IPS is unavailable, the app relies on the center of the map extent to sort the list.
 This provides a better navigation experience while searching the closest facility.